suralc/raq/README.md

 # Raq

 Raq (**R**equest **a**nd **Q**uery) aims to be a small convenience wrapper above guzzle and the symfony dom crawler to retrieve content from remote sites.
 It utilizes guzzles async functionality.

+## Notes

+Nothing here is finished.
+Only the html query builder is partly implemented.
+Look at the tests for real usage examples.

 ## Examples
 Simple use: